Axel Scheffler: Early life

 Scheffler was born on 12 December 1957 in Hamburg, West Germany.
-He began studying the History of Art at the University of Hamburg but dropped out, deciding instead to do alternative National Service, caring for the mentally ill.
-He moved to England in 1982, at the age of 25, to study Visual Communications at the Bath Academy of Art in Corsham, Wiltshire.
-The course also included an exchange to Cooper Union in New York.
-It was during these years (1982–1984) that Scheffler decided to become an illustrator.
+He began studying the History of Art at the University of Hamburg but dropped out, deciding instead to work in alternative National Service, caring for the mentally ill.
+He moved to England in 1982, at the age of 25, to study visual communications at the Bath Academy of Art in Corsham, Wiltshire.
+The course also included being an international exchange student at Cooper Union in New York City.
+During these years (1982–1984) Scheffler decided to become an illustrator.